William Colford Schermerhorn: Early life

 Schermerhorn was born in New York City on June 22, 1821.
 He was the son of Peter Schermerhorn (1781–1852) and Sarah (née Jones) Schermerhorn (1782–1845).
 Among his siblings was older brothers John Jones Schermerhorn (who married a daughter of Mayor Philip Hone), Peter Augustus Schermerhorn (who married Adaline Emily Coster), and Edmund Schermerhorn.

 His paternal grandparents were Elizabeth (née Bussing) Schermerhorn and Peter Schermerhorn, a wealthy New York City merchant and land owner known as "Peter the Elder".
 Among his extended family was uncle Abraham Schermerhorn, the father of Caroline Schermerhorn Astor, who married William Backhouse Astor Jr. and became the leader of "The Four Hundred."
-On his mother's side, he was the grandson of John Jones and Eleanor (née Colford) Jones of Jones's Wood.
+On his mother's side, he was the grandson of John Jones and Eleanor (née Colford) Jones of Jones's Wood, Manhattan.
 His maternal uncle, Gen. James I. Jones, married his paternal cousin, Elizabeth Schermerhorn (Abraham's daughter and Caroline's sister).
 James and Elizabeth were the parents of Eleanor Colford Jones, who married Augustus Newbold Morris.

 Schermerhorn was educated in private schools in New York before attending Columbia College, where he graduated with honors in 1840 (alongside Robert Lenox Kennedy and Ogden Hoffman Jr.).
 Later, in 1860, Columbia awarded him an honorary A.M. degree and he was made a trustee of the college.

 Career

 After being admitted to the bar in 1842, he commenced the practice of law, with an office at 41 Liberty Street, where he managed the large Schermerhorn estate.
 He also served as a long-time trustee of the New York Life Insurance and Trust Company.

 Schermerhorn also owned considerable real estate in New York and was "the most notable member of his generation of the family."
-After they moved away from their Lafayette Street home in 1860, he later decided to tear down the old family home and construct the Schermerhorn Building in 1888.
-The Building was designed by in the Commercial Romanesque style by Henry Janeway Hardenbergh (who also designed the Plaza Hotel and The Dakota).
+After they moved away from their Lafayette Street home in 1860, he later decided to tear down the old family mansion and construct the Schermerhorn Building in 1888.
+The building was designed in the Romanesque Revival style by Henry Janeway Hardenbergh (who also designed the Plaza Hotel and The Dakota).

 Schermerhorn devoted his life to public service as a patron of literature, arts and letters.
 He was a member of the American Museum of Natural History, the Metropolitan Museum of Art, and the American Fine Arts Society.
 He was a prominent member of the Grace Episcopal Church, serving as senior warden for a number of years.
 He was also member of the City Club, Metropolitan Club, Knickerbocker Club, Whist Club and the Columbia Alumni Association.